-- The request for extradition shall be made through the diplomatic channel.
-It shall be accompanied by the indictment, the warrant of arrest or other equivalent judicial act or the judgment pronounced against the person claimed.
-These documents should indicate briefly the offence in question and its particular character and denomination, and should be accompanied by a certified text of the penal law of the applicant State which covers the offence, with a statement of the penalty involved. - In the case of offences against property, the amount of the damage actually caused, or of the damage which the offender purposed to cause, shall be indicated. - 3.
-The originals of these documents in support of the request, or copies certified by the Courts or by any other competent authority of the applicant State, shall be attached to the request; they shall, whenever possible, be accompanied by a description of the person claimed, his photograph or other particulars which might help to establish his identity.
+- I. The request for extradition shall be made through the diplomatic channel.
+It shall be accompanied by the indictment, the warrant of arrest or other equivalent judicial act, or the judgment pronounced against the person claimed.
+These documents should indicate briefly the offence in question and its particular character and denomination, and should be accompanied by a certified text of the penal law of the applicant State which applies to the offence, with a statement of the penalty involved. - 2.
+In the case of offences against property, the amount of the damage actually caused, or of the damage which the offender purposed to cause, shall be indicated. - 3.
+The originals of the documents sent in support of the request, or copies certified by the Courts or by any other competent authority of the applicant State, shall be attached to the request; they shall whenever possible be accompanied by a description of the person claimed, his photograph or other particulars which might help to establish his identity.